MelkorBalrog/AutoML/README.md

 ## Version History
+- 0.2.85 - Ensure PyInstaller bundles the tools package by collecting all modules.
+- 0.2.84 - Bundle tools package in executable to fix missing module at runtime.
+- 0.2.83 - Fix PyInstaller data path for core module and update documentation.
 - 0.2.82 - Preserve governance folder structure when saving and loading projects.
 - 0.2.81 - Show GSN diagrams as inputs when governance conditions are met and provide compatibility wrapper for ``page_diagram``.
 - 0.2.80 - Enforce active-phase governance relations for safety case inputs.